Teggom/KeyboardCheckeR/README.md

 # KeyboardCheckeR
-Currently supports most of the keyboard
-Only works right now on Windows machines
+Currently supports most of the keyboard.
+Only works right now on Windows machines.

-Requires Rcpp to run